aarana-ctrl/Liquid/README.md

 # 🌊 Liquid

-### A liquid-glass degree planner for the University of Washington — powered by *your real* MyPlan, DARS, DawgPath, and RateMyProfessors data.
+### A planner for the students of theUniversity of Washington — powered by *real* MyPlan, DARS, DawgPath, and RateMyProfessors data.

-Plan every quarter, compare majors and minors with exact per-category requirements, and see grade distributions, professor ratings, and live seat counts for any course — all in one calm, glassy interface.
+Plan every quarter, compare majors and minors with exact per-category requirements, and see grade distributions, professor ratings, and live seat counts for any course — all in one calm, beautiful interface.

 </div>